Legislative Research Fundamentals

 To locate the legislative committee summaries from 2004 to the current session on the Colorado General Assembly website:

 d.
-Click on the blue "twisty" to the left of the name.
+Click on the blue "twisty" to the left of the committee name;

 e.
-Find the date you need and open to locate your bill number.
+Find the date you need and click on "twisty" to the left of the date to locate your bill number.
 Then click on the "committee summary" under the bill number, for the time and room location of the hearing.

 2. House and Senate Floor Debates

 To locate written summaries of House and Senate floor debates in the House and Senate Journals:

 a.
 Access Colorado General Assembly, and locate the year of the legislative session of the legislation;

 b.
 Select JOURNALS on the current session information or previous session information, and then choose House Journal or Senate Journal link;

 c.
 After opening the House or Senate Journal, the calendar appears;

 d.
 Locate the date(s) of the journal entries you want and click on the calendar date to access the Journal for that day.
 Scroll through the pages to locate information on specific legislation, or use the binoculars icon or <cntrl> F keyboard command to search.